Unfinished Arch

 As the lead designer of the electronic control system and software that drive the artwork I have been responsible for creating the systems that enable its interactivity.
 Overall, the interaction between viewers and the work is simple; when the load cell sensors - typically used in digital scales - inside the metal plates at the end of the arch register the pressure of a user's touch, the arch begins to illuminate.
 When the pressure is released the illumination recedes.
 Creating a permanent, weatherproof, interactive sculpture however, involves a set of challenges that the public should never be prompted to consider.

-Reliability has been a major focus of mine during the design of this work.
-Designing logical redundancies in the custom electronics, protection mechanism for natural phenomenon like lightning, as well as remote debug and control mechanisms ensures that the sculpture will continue to function smoothly.
+Reliability has been a major focus during the design of this work.
+Designing logical redundancies in the custom electronics, protection mechanism for natural phenomenon like lightning, as well as remote debug and control mechanisms all ensure that the sculpture will continue to function smoothly.